hanpm/Cloud-Resume/README.md

 - Created a Cloudfront Distribution.

 ## Future Implementations
 This resume is a part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

 I hope to implement the following:
-1) Javascript (To count the number of visitors that have accessed this site)
+1) Javascript (To count the number of visitors that have accessed this site).
-2) Adding a Database (Amazon's DynamoDB to save and update the visitor count)
+2) Adding a Database (Amazon's DynamoDB to save and update the visitor count).
-3) Implementing an API that communicates with my web application and the DB
+3) Implementing an API that communicates with my web application and the DB.